chronot1995/cl-ssm-demo/README.md

 This will demo Source Specific Multicast (SSM) on Cumulus Linux

-1. First, create a "Cumulus In the Cloud" Reference Topology within Cumulus Air.
+OPTIONAL 1.
+First, create a "Cumulus In the Cloud" Reference Topology within Cumulus Air if you're building this demo from scratch.
 We will be presenting this demo using a subset of the overall cldemo2 topology.

-2. Next, copy the gitlab repo unto the oob-mgmt-server:
+OPTIONAL 2.
+Next, copy the gitlab repo unto the oob-mgmt-server:

     ```
     git clone https://gitlab.com/nvidia-networking/systems-engineering/poc-support/source-specific-multicast-demo